vaiibhavgupta/video-analytics/README.md

 # Video Analytics
 This is a project to track pauses, skips, watch duration, speed change, etc among other datapoints in a video using React.

 ## Technologies Used
+- TypeScript: For writing code logic.

-- JavaScript: For writing code logic and JSX content.
+- JavaScript: For writing JSX content.
 - React: A JavaScript library used for building user interfaces.
 - Tailwind CSS: Used for structuring and styling the interface.

 ## Installation
 1. Clone the repository.